ltw-webdev-2/curriculum/contact-form.md

     before: |
       Now that our form looks good we’re going to hook it into [Formspree](https://formspree.io/) so that our messages actually send.

       With HTML only our forms don’t do anything.
-We can do some processing with Javascript but without a backend server we can’t send emails.
+We can do some processing with JavaScript but without a backend server we can’t send emails.
 So Formspree is going to be our backend server.
     code_lang: "html"
     code_file: "index.html"
     code: |